goodmami/pe/docs/specification.md

 #### Deferred
 [Deferred]: #deferred

-Expressions with a deferred value type must resolve the value types of their nonterminals or embedded expressions in order to determine their own value type.
+Expressions with a deferred adicity must resolve the adicities of their nonterminals or embedded expressions in order to determine their own adicity.

 ### Emitted and Bound Values